Educate. Spread the Word. Donate.

 Educate Yourself and Others on the Damage of the OBBBA

 OBBBA (One Big Beautiful Bill Act) made extensive changes in taxes and spending, reflecting the priorities of the current administration – giving huge tax breaks to the rich and their corporations, funding homeland security and immigration at staggering levels, and cutting spending in healthcare, education, and food assistance.
 Although all of us are hurt in some way by these policies, people with the most need are receiving the greatest harm.
-Learn more about the OBBBA
+Learn more about the impact of the OBBBA.

 The enhanced $6000 senior deduction allows eligible taxpayers 65 and over to subtract an additional $6000 from taxable income.
 It is a deduction, not a credit.
 That means it reduces the amount of income that is taxed for some seniors, but does not provide a refund by itself.